 Gas Separation Technology

 Gas separation can refer to any number of techniques used to separate gases, either to give multiple products or to purify a single product.
 Removing liquids and solids from a gas stream is crucial in refining and processing gas applications.
 Effective contaminant removal can prevent costly problems and reduce downtime with downstream equipment like compressors, turbines, and burners.
-The operation of membrane systems is based on the principle of differential velocity with which various gas components permeate membrane substance.
-The driving force in the gas separation process is the difference in partial pressures on different membrane sides.
+The operation of membrane systems is primarily based on the relative speeds and permeation rates of the various molecules through the membranes.

 Our range of nitrogen generators includes cryogenic, adsorption, and membrane technologies.
 On-site gas generation is the best nitrogen supply mode for typical flow, pressure, and purity requirements.